schitresh/computer_science/database_system/7_concurrency_control.md

   - First come first serve
   - Wait die and wound wait schemes
   - Timeout the waiting transaction after a certain amount of time
-  - Resource Reservation: Start execution only when all resources a allocated
+  - Resource Reservation: Start execution only when all resources are allocated
   - Preemption
   - Dynamic lock allocation by analyzing the lock requests
   - Parallelism